How and Why to Hire an Interim CFO: Key Benefits

 And finally, number four, prep for sale processes.
 Our clients bring in interim CFOs to respond to diligence requests, assess data, and pull reports prior to a sale.
 By bringing in an extra set of hands to take care of the extra workload that comes with a sale process, FTEs are freed up to maintain focus on keeping the daily routines going, without causing a delay on the sale process.
 The modern-day M&A process is fast and furious, valuations decline the second you have to hit the pause button, making it crucial to keep the momentum.

 Interim CFOs are one of the most versatile and useful resources available to private equity firms.
-More than 500 leading firms come to us with their interim CFOs because of our ability to know before they need, hone in on individuals that meet their specific, unique criteria, and quickly connect them to the select few that are exact-fit.
+Hundreds of leading firms come to us with their interim CFOs because of our ability to know before they need, hone in on individuals that meet their specific, unique criteria, and quickly connect them to the select few that are exact-fit.

 If we can support your interim CFO needs, please contact us at insights@bluwave.net.